Life Painted Red (The True Story of Corabelle Fellows and How Her Life on the Dakota Frontier Became a National Scandal)

 In 1884, twenty-three-year-old Corabelle Fellows left her family in Washington, DC, and journeyed out West to teach Native children in Nebraska and Dakota Territory.
 She hoped her missionary work would improve the lives of the Dakota and Lakota Sioux people by helping them assimilate into white culture, following the predominant government policy at the time.
 But after years of living among the Native people, it was Cora’s perceptions of life, love, and faith that were transformed.
 It began with her friendship with Elizabeth Winyan, a remarkable Dakota woman who was a model of strength, compassion, and adaptability among her people.
 Winyan became a maternal figure for Cora in the strange land so far from the “civilized” city.
 She even saved Cora from being married against her will.
 Then Cora met Sam Campbell, a man from Scottish and Sioux stock.
 They fell in love and were married, though the match made national headlines after Cora’s family disowned her.
 The couple struggled to find a place in the American frontier, straddling two worlds.
 For years their marriage was grist for the yellow press, and they became a sensational national story that led them to a brief stint as a sideshow attraction for traveling exhibitions and dime museums to support themselves.
 They would never live happily ever after, and the couple was plagued by racist rhetoric and sexist slander even after their divorce.
 Life Painted Red details Cora’s experiences from her Washington, DC, exodus to her years living among the Sioux, and her scandalous, short-lived marriage to Sam Campbell.

-Unlike Amazon and other retailers who may also offer Life Painted Red (The True Story of Corabelle Fellows and How Her Life on the Dakota Frontier Became a National Scandal) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Life Painted Red (The True Story of Corabelle Fellows and How Her Life on the Dakota Frontier Became a National Scandal), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

-Prefer to work with a human being when you order Life Painted Red (The True Story of Corabelle Fellows and How Her Life on the Dakota Frontier Became a National Scandal) books in bulk?
-Our Book Specialists are standing by Monday-Friday 8-5 PST, ready to help!
+Prefer to talk to a real person?
+Our Book Specialists are here Monday–Friday, 8 a.m. to 5 p.m.
+PST and ready to help with your bulk order of Life Painted Red (The True Story of Corabelle Fellows and How Her Life on the Dakota Frontier Became a National Scandal).

 Product Details